pcdshub/lightpath/docs/source/interface.rst

 To make loading and updating lightpath as simple as possible, lightpath relies on two external sources of information:

-1. A database definition of the device (static)
+1. A database definition of the device (static, ``happi``)
-2. A snapshot of the device's current status (dynamic)
+2. A snapshot of the device's current status (dynamic, ``ophyd``)

-The first of these two is simple to understand.
-This information allows us to properly place the device in the facility relative to the other devices.
+The first of these two is simple to understand, this information allows us to properly place the device in the facility relative to the other devices.
 The second, device status, allows us to see where the device is pointing and if it is permitting beam at a given point in time.

+The static information is held in the ``happi`` database, while the dynamic information is read from the device's ``ophyd`` representation.

 Database Definition
 -------------------